Wildlands Summit Run

 Trail runs nearby

-An overnight team relay across coastal Maine from Ellsworth to Eastport covering 102.7 miles.
-Teams of four to eight run legs ranging from just under 4 miles to just over 10 miles on trails and coastal roads.
+An overnight team relay on July 24 and 25, 2026 covering about 102.7 miles from the Ellsworth area to Eastport.
+Teams of four to eight run legs from just under four miles to just over ten miles across trails and coastal roads.

 Three trail races in Camden Hills State Park present 10K, 20K and 50K courses around Mount Megunticook, with routes ranging from steep singletrack to wide gravel trail and an Indigenous land acknowledgement and giving option.